RetirementHow To Create Your Retirement Checklist

 I always say that we should downsize as we go along.

-By that I mean if you don’t use something for 6 months and it holds no significant value to you then get rid of it.
+By that, I mean if you don’t use something for six months and it holds no significant value, then get rid of it.

-For example, we have pieces from my wife’s grandmother’s tea cart that we keep in our china cabinet.
+For example, we keep pieces from my wife’s grandmother’s tea cart in our china cabinet.

 How do I/we invest the money earned from my house sale after I retire?

-This is a very good question and another reason why you should meet with your financial advisor ahead of time.
+This is an excellent question, as well as why you should meet with your financial advisor beforehand.

-It will give them an idea of where you plan to put your money as well you will know what would work best for your money.
+It will give them an idea of where you plan to put your money, and you will know what would work best for your money.

-You want to keep it somewhere safe that will give you the best returns available for the lowest amount of cost.
+You want to keep it somewhere safe to give you the best returns available for the lowest cost.

 What happens if I lose my financial independence before or after I/we retire?